-How to Pick Interior Color Schemes
+How to Choose Interior Color Schemes You'll Love

 Pay attention to the impact of lighting.
 Color is a reflection of light, so the kind and amount of light in a room will have a significant impact on a color scheme.
-Experiment with how natural light or light from lamps or recessed fixtures affects color in fabrics, paint, furniture, and other surfaces.
+Experiment with how natural light or light from lamps and recessed fixtures affects color in fabrics, paint, furniture, and other surfaces.

 Daylight is considered the perfect light source because it has nearly uniform intensity over the entire visible spectrum of colors.
 Natural light changes from sunrise to sunset as the sun's rays travel through varying amounts of atmosphere.
 When considering a color scheme for a particular room, spend some time in the space throughout the day, taking note of how the shifting light affects it.
 A room with only northern exposure, for example, receives less daylight than other rooms in the home.
 A warm color palette would be effective there to soften shadows, and it would react well to more hours of artificial light.